PedroPabloGuzmanMayen/MCP_server/README.md

 # Spotif MCP server

-An MCP server to connect to your Spitfy account.
+An MCP server to connect to your Spoitfy account.

 ## Setup